Expand your business into Indonesia - without an entity

 Possibly the biggest restriction for managing benefits and compensation in Indonesia is the establishment of a local entity.
 This is needed before a business can successfully recruit employees and add them to their company payroll.

 Depending on the type of an entity that a business chooses, the incorporation process in Indonesia can take weeks or even months.
-When you partner with New Horizons, you no longer have to worry about the burden of establishing a foreign subsidiary.
+When you partner with Horizons, you no longer have to worry about the burden of establishing a foreign subsidiary.
 Through our Indonesia PEO and Employer of Record services, you can begin your Indonesian operations quickly, compliantly, and cost-effectively.